-- Drizzle over 1 tbsp sea salt and 3 tbsp sunflower oil and mix well.
+- Drizzle over 1 teaspoon sea salt and 3 tablespoons sunflower oil and mix well.

 - Place in the oven and roast for 20 minutes.
 Turn over and return to the oven for another 10-15 minutes until golden brown and cooked through.